2. SpaceStudio User Guide#

 2.1.3.4.
 Grouped ports#

-In order to make the diagram easier to read, ports of the same kind on a component instance are grouped together in the architecture diagram.
+To make the diagram easier to read, ports of the same kind on a component instance are grouped together in the architecture diagram.
 By default, they are collapsed, but can be expanded to show each individual port.

 A collapsed group shows a + icon, while an expanded group shows a - icon, as shown below.